accetto/headless-coding-g3/docker/xfce-python/README.md

 You can build all possible variations of the images locally, but it would not be reasonable to do the same on Docker Hub.

-Therefore only the following image tags will be regularly built and published on Docker Hub (with `Node.js LTS` by default):
+Therefore only the following image tags will be regularly built and published on Docker Hub:

-- images with [Node.js LTS][nodejs]
+- images with [Python][python] from Ubuntu distribution
   - base images
     - `latest` is identical to `vnc-novnc`
     - `vnc` implements only VNC